Shenzhen Symphony (2019)

 As each woman looks for rescue, they are forced to face the decisions that have led to the life-or-death moment in which they’re trapped.
 Also starring Eric Pierpoint (Alien Nation, Enterprise) and Scott Escamillo.

-The script for my supernatural sex comedy Dating the Devil has been a favorite with readers, and in 2002 I directed a terrifically successful readthrough for a packed audience in San Francisco’s Theater 450.
+(In development) The script for my supernatural sex comedy Dating the Devil has been a favorite with readers, and after a successful fund-raiser and early success finding interested backers, I pulled together a wonderful cast, and in 2002 I directed a hugely fun readthrough for a packed audience in San Francisco’s Theater 450.

 In 1999, I collaborated on The Forbidden Zone with Harrell Fletcher, Chris Johanson, David Jarvey, and Elizabeth Meyer.